HorizenOfficial/horizen-migration-ledger-signing-tool/README.md

-# Signing Tool with Private Key
+# Signing Tool for Ledger

 ## Overview

-The **Signing Tool with Private Key** is a tool designed to generate cryptographic signatures required for claiming funds through a claim portal.
+The **Signing Tool for Ledger** is a tool designed to generate cryptographic signatures required for claiming funds through a claim portal.
 Users can input specific details, and the tool outputs a valid signature for the claim message.

 ### Features